Disneyland Resort announces dates for ticket sales, new reservation system ahead of April 30 reopening

 Disneyland's popular Blue Bayou restaurant to serve alcoholic beverages

-April 9: Current ticketholders can check available days for 1-day ticket types.
+April 9: Current ticketholders can check available days for 1-day ticket types at Disneyland.com/ParksUpdates.

 April 15: Disneyland and Disney California Adventure ticket sales will resume no earlier than 8 a.m.
 PT.